GSA/digitalgov.gov/content/posts/2012-10-15-gsa-intranet-insite-usability-case-study.md

 url: /2012/10/15/gsa-intranet-insite-usability-case-study/
 date: 2012-10-15 12:21:03 -0400
 title: 'GSA Intranet (Insite) &#8211; Usability Case Study'
 summary: 'Not all usability changes are dramatic.
 Sometimes a few small tweaks can make a site significantly easier to navigate, or make important but hidden content pop off the page.
-The DigitalGov User Experience Program helped&nbsp;test Insite, GSA&#8217;s intranet, on September 21, 2011.&nbsp;GSA took the feedback from their usability test and made some changes to the'
+The DigitalGov User Experience Program helped test Insite, GSA&#8217;s intranet, on September 21, 2011.
+GSA took the feedback from their usability test and made some changes to the'
 authors:
   - jonathan-rubin
 categories: